Applying to Purchase: it’s time to step up.

 - No costumes are permitted.

-If you get injured prior to your scheduled audition date, you may reschedule your audition for a later date.
-If your recovery period exceeds the final scheduled audition date (March 7, 2020) you may be granted an extension by request.
-Please contact the Conservatory of Dance in either case.
+If you become injured prior to your scheduled audition date, then you may reschedule your audition for a later date.
+If your recovery period exceeds the final scheduled audition date (March 5, 2022), then you may be granted an extension by request.
+Please contact Adriana Pera at firstname.lastname@example.org to discuss your options.

 You will be notified of your admission decision three to four weeks after your audition date if your application is complete and you have paid the audition fee.